Vivek16-ops/TechCode-Website/README.md

 # TechCode-Website
-This is our channel website ...
-It is functional but still comes in underdevelopment phase.
+This is demo bussiness website ...
+It is partial function website will make it fully functional on demand/order.